 Background of the invention

-Person re-identification (or person re-id for short) is defined as the problem of matching people across disjoint camera views in a multi-camera system.
-It is useful for a number of public security applications such as intelligent camera surveillance system.
-In a typical real-world application, one single person, or a watch-list of a handful of known people is provided as the target set for searching through a large volume of video surveillance footages where the people on the watch-list are likely to re-appear.
-A list of cropped images of people is retrieved as candidates (or can be called "filtered result") and hopefully they contain the desired people possessing the same identity to the search target.
+Person re-identification (or Person Re-ID for short) is defined as the problem of matching people across disjoint camera views in a multi-camera system.
+It is useful for a number of public security applications such as intelligent camera surveillance systems.
+In a typical real-world application, one single person, or a watch-list of a handful of known people, is provided as the target set for searching through a large volume of video surveillance footage where the people on the watch-list are likely to re-appear.
+Given a person seen in one camera, the aim is to re-identify that person in another camera in that camera network based on the visual appearance of that individual, as shown in Figure 1.

 Regardless of the increasing attention received from both the academic and the industry world, person re-identification remains an extremely challenging task, especially in practical environments.
-This is due to a list of reasons including: (1) the target and the person in the search space have different views (frontal view, side view, back view, etc.) due to different angle and distance between the camera and the person appeared.
-(2) the target people is usually captured via a very low frame rate which is typical in most of the existing recorded public space CCTV video footages in a (3) very crowed place such as the exit of a subway station with (4) many occlusions and the target is visible only from time to time.
-In addition, (5) the human detection algorithm applied to the surveillance video may not perform perfectly, especially in real time and a great amount of non-human objects are mistakenly detected and cropped as the disruptive inputs of the person re-id system.
-(6) The real world person re-id is an open set problem, meaning that there is unlimited number of classes (number of persons with different identities).
-Typical classification methods with limited number of trained classes do not work.
+This is due to a list of reasons including: (1) the target and the person in the search space have different views (frontal view, side view, back view, etc.) due to different angles and distances between the camera and the persons seen by those cameras.
+(2) the target people is usually captured via a very low frame rate which is typical in most of the existing recorded public space CCTV video footages in a (3) very crowded place such as the exit of a subway station with (4) many occlusions and the target is visible only from time to time.
+In addition, (5) the human detection algorithm applied to the surveillance video may not perform perfectly, especially in real-time and a great number of non-human objects could be mistakenly detected, adding disruptive inputs of the Person Re-ID system.
+(6) Real-world Person Re-ID is an open set problem, meaning that there is an unlimited number of classes (number of persons with different identities).
+Typical classification methods with a limited number of trained classes do not work.